clhenrick/portfolio/pages/work/mpg-ranch-habitat-restoration-map.md

  Read more about the project in a [blog post I wrote about it]({{site.url}}/mpg-habitat-restoration-map/).

-<strong>Technologies Used:</strong>  - React  - Redux  - Leaflet  - CARTO  - Node JS  - AWS  - Heroku
+<strong>Technologies Used:</strong>  - React  - Redux  - Leaflet  - CARTO  - NodeJS  - AWS  - Heroku

   <a href="{{site.url}}{{site.baseurl}}/images/mpg-habitat02.jpg" target="_blank">